 Uncanny Valley: Some of the characters seen as Sue-ified due to their changes.
 Korra, who's been made much skinnier, is particularly creepy looking (not to mention that her stance is eerily similar to how she looked when Tarrlok used Bloodbending on her).

 Unpopular Popular Character: Ensign Sue.
-She's difficult to hate because she's comedic and just so... flippin'... cute!
+The ship's crew can't stand her, but for the audience she's difficult to hate because she's comedic and just so... flippin'... cute!
 It's like trying to hate a 5-year-old playing make-believe.
 Her later Character Development makes it hard for even Kirk to hate her later.